locationtech/geomesa/docs/user/hbase/heatmaps.rst

 GeoMesa on HBase can leverage server side processing to accelerate heatmap (density) queries.
 GeoMesa uses a custom coprocessor running on the HBase Region Servers so that density calculation are done at the data.
 The per-region results are then returned to GeoServer, combined there, and served.
-This functionality can be use accessed using the ``geomesa:Density`` WPS process.
+This functionality can be accessed using the ``geomesa:Density`` WPS process.

 In order to use the density process you must: